 Where and when are auditions held?

 Depending on the show, the location will vary but will always be on campus.
-Please check the Theatre event feed for the audition location and time.
+Current auditions will be listed at the top of this page.

 What is the time commitment?